pinwc4/coyote_miner/README.txt

-Miner and Pool for ProtoShares
+Miner and Pool for NRS
 -----------------------------
-This package includes a mining pool and miner for use with ProtoShares.
+This package includes a mining pool and miner for use with NRS.
 The code is very rough, but gets the job done.